Skip to Content

 Ferns

 Ferns are an outstanding plant if you have little to no sunlight in any particular area.
-These plants grow in forests, typically in areas where the tree cover is quite dense and the filtered sunlight is not that great.
+These plants grow in forests, typically in areas with dense tree cover, and the filtered sunlight is not that great.

-Ferns do like composted soil that is rich and dark, so if you are planting a fern in your rock garden, you may have to add special soil to get it to thrive.
-These plants also respond well to liquid fertilizer if you cannot properly compost the soil that they are going to be planted in.
+Ferns like composted soil that is rich and dark, so if you are planting a fern in your rock garden, you may have to add special soil to get it to thrive.
+These plants also respond well to liquid fertilizer if you cannot properly compost the soil they will be planted in.

 Though they grow from one root ball their leaves can be very long, and they can spread when they are planted.
-Ferns are usually dark and are a great plant for shaded rock gardens.
+Ferns are usually dark and are an excellent plant for shaded rock gardens.

 Full sun rock garden plants

-There is a good chance that your rock garden is situated in a sunny space that is going to get full sun all day.
+There is a good chance that your rock garden is situated in a sunny space that will get full sun all day.
 Full sun plants are a great addition to any rock garden.

 Sea thrift is a flowering perennial that thrives in sandy soil and doesn’t mind dry, poor conditions!
-The creeping sea thrift has white, red, violet, or deep pink blooms that bloom in early spring as well as late summer, to keep you going all year round with gorgeous color!
+The creeping sea thrift has white, red, violet, or deep pink blooms that bloom in early spring and late summer, to keep you going all year round with gorgeous color!

-A great plant for full sun rock gardens, columbine is a low-lying, self-seeding plant that will spread through your entire rock garden to give you a gorgeous bed of soft green foliage accompanied by precious flowers that come in a variety of colors.
+An excellent plant for full-sun rock gardens, columbine is a low-lying, self-seeding plant that will spread through your entire rock garden to give you a gorgeous bed of soft green foliage accompanied by precious flowers that come in various colors.

-This is a very low maintenance plant that will spread easily from where you have planted it and that takes very minimal intervention on your part to keep it looking great.
+This is a very low-maintenance plant that will spread easily from where you have planted it, and it takes minimal intervention to keep it looking great.

 Other plants to try for a beautiful rock garden

-Plant selection can be a fun indoor activity, that you put into action once you found all you want to do for year-round interest for alpine regions that may have a harder time with a traditional flower garden.
+Plant selection can be a fun indoor activity you put into action once you find all you want to do for year-round interest for alpine regions that may have a more challenging time with a traditional flower garden.

-• ornamental grasses – they give height and a wispy look to your garden (try blue fescue: it’s gorgeous!)
+- Ornamental grasses give your garden height and a wispy look (try blue fescue: it’s gorgeous!)

-• red creeping thyme – will add a pop of color between the rocks; its tiny pink flowers are absolutely adorable!
+- Red creeping thyme – will add a pop of color between the rocks; its tiny pink flowers are adorable!

-• pasque flower – love the shades of purple!
+- Pasque flowers – I love their gorgeous shades of purple!

 Rock garden must-haves